carterghill/LoveHertz2.0/README.md

-# LoveHertz2.0---revamp
+# Love Hertz 2.0
-LoveHertz2.0 with better object oriented coding.
+Reimagined with camera movement and on-the-fly tile placement

 Love Hertz has been an on again/off again project for a few years now, built in Love2D.
 The original version was a single screen platformer which could import levels created in tiled map editor.
 I felt that it was limited in what it could do, and to change it I knew I would basically have to start over from scratch, so that's what I did with Love Hertz 2.0.
 It is a game engine build entirely around a map editing system, and will eventually become the backbone of my upcoming game\